IgorOksentyuk/Angular/README.md

-# This is online market shop with opportunity to buy, sort, filter, add to the cart products, which are donwnloaded from API.
+An online store with the capability to add products to the cart, filter, and sort products.
+Additionally, this application includes an admin panel where you can create new products, edit, and delete existing ones.